 This is not terrible advice per se, but it fails to highlight two risks:

-- higher the portfolio duration, more will be the fluctuations in the debt fund NAV.
-This can be an opportunity to rebalance with equity if the investor is disciplined enough but can be disastrous if the portfolio is left to float and there is a rate increase just before money is needed
+- higher the portfolio duration, there will be more fluctuations in the debt fund NAV.
+This can be an opportunity to rebalance with equity if the investor is disciplined enough but can be disastrous if the portfolio is left to float and there is a rate increase just before the money is needed

 - the investor does not control the duration of the fund.
 As time passes and the goal comes closer, it will be difficult to keep shifting, due to taxes, to lower duration funds.
 Roll-down funds, which over time bring down the duration of the fund, do exist but those are difficult to identify and usually not a part of the overall investment objective of the fund